zhangbsn-gt/developer.gov.sg/collections/_products/categories/devops/stackops/overview.md

 -	Fills current lack of monitoring and logging solutions that are quick and easy to set up.
 -	Resolves problem of inability to track System Level Objectives (SLOs) of Whole-of Government (WOG) products and services.
 -	Offers a one-stop-shop for monitoring the health of government services.
--	StackOps services will be whitelisted by General Availability (GA) by the end of 2021.

 ### How Do You Use StackOps?

 Contact StackOp’s product manager at <StackOps_SRE@tech.gov.sg> for onboarding details.

 Onboarding can typically be completed within one business day.